 Although every effort has been made to ensure all postal codes are included, in the event that your postal code is not listed, please contact the College (general@collegeofnaturopaths.on.ca).
-Your postal code will be analysed and added to the appropriate district in accordance with Section 10.01 of the by-laws.
+Your postal code will be analysed and added to the appropriate district per Section 10.01 of the by-laws.